 To consolidate learning across STEM and develop independent learning skills and teamwork.
 Students will carry out group projects, lead investigations/experiments for the school's Science Fair and enter competitions such as the Big Bang held at the NEC in Birmingham.
-Winners from this school at the BIg Bang Fair this year had worked on incorporating a proximity detector into headgear for the visually impaired and investigating the use of a magnetohydrodynamic drive to power boats.
+Winners from this school at the Big Bang Fair this year had worked on incorporating a proximity detector into headgear for the visually impaired and investigating the use of a magnetohydrodynamic drive to power boats.

 6 Exam papers - 2 Biology, 2 Chemistry, 2 Physics each worth 50% of the specific subject GCSE.
-Papers consist of multiple choice, structured, closed short answer and extended response questions.
+Papers consist of structured short answer questions and extended response questions.

 28 required practicals must be completed and the exam papers will feature questions which relate to these.